 - Heat the oil in a large skillet over medium heat.
 Once the oil is hot, add the onion, green and red bell peppers, and zucchini.
 Cook for 5 minutes, or until the vegetables begin to soften.2 tablespoons cooking oil1 sweet onion1 red bell pepper1 green bell pepper1 zucchini

 - Stir in garlic, cumin, chili powder, oregano, smoked paprika, salt, cayenne and pepper.
-Cook for another 30 seconds to 1 minute.4 garlic cloves1 teaspoon cumin¼ teaspoon chili powder1 teaspoon oregano½ teaspoon smoked paprika½ teaspoon kosher salt¼ teaspoon cayenne pepper¼ teaspoon ground black pepper
+Cook for another 30 seconds to 1 minute.4 garlic cloves1 teaspoon cumin¼ teaspoon chili powder1 teaspoon oregano½ teaspoon smoked paprika½ teaspoon salt¼ teaspoon cayenne pepper¼ teaspoon ground black pepper

 - Fold in the frozen corn and black beans, and cook for another 1-2 minutes until the corn and beans are warmed through.
-Remove from heat.1 cup corn1 cup black beans
+Remove from heat.1 cup frozen corn1 cup black beans

 - Stir in the lemon and lime juice, and set aside.1 lime1 lemon